Eversee22/FCodes/README.md

 # FCodes
-Some codes writen in usual days.
+Some codes written in usual days.